716th Military Police Battalion

 The 716th Military Police Battalion is a military police battalion of the United States Army based at Fort Campbell, Kentucky.
-It is a subordinate unit of the 16th Military Police Brigade.
+It is a subordinate unit of 101st Airborne Division (Air Assault).

 Organization

-The battalion is subordinate to the 16th Military Police Brigade.
+The battalion is subordinate to the 101st Airborne Division (Air Assault) and receives Training and Readiness Oversight from the 16th Military Police Brigade.
 It is headquartered at Fort Campbell, Kentucky.

 History

 World War II

 Constituted on 10 January 1942 in the Army as the 716th Military Police Battalion, it was activated during the Second World War at Fort Wadsworth, New York on 15 January 1942.